 The symptoms experienced will vary from person to person and different types of drugs will tend to show different kinds of withdrawal symptoms.
 However, there are several factors that contribute to the withdrawal symptoms:

-The span of addiction: The long-term abuse of drugs can cause severe withdrawal symptoms and high tolerance
+The long-term abuse of drugs can cause severe withdrawal symptoms and high tolerance.

 Detoxification is just the beginning